Economy of Quebec: Biotechnology

 The biotechnology sector in Quebec includes more than 450 companies and organizations.
 Employing over 25,000 individuals and generating $5.6 billion in annual revenues, it encompasses a diverse array of players, from multinationals to small and medium-sized enterprises, research institutes, universities, and healthcare institutions.

 Global players, including Pfizer, Moderna, Novartis, and Merck, have strategically established their roots within Quebec's borders.
 Pfizer stands tall in Quebec with its Canadian headquarters nestled in Kirkland, alongside other offices in Montreal, Mississauga, and Brandon.
 Pfizer's legacy in developing small molecules, vaccines, and biologics extends across diverse therapeutic areas, from oncology to rare diseases and immunology.
 Moderna, a biotech firm, has chosen Quebec as the site for its first-ever plant outside the United States.
 Novartis boasts a significant Quebec presence through its divisions, including Novartis Pharmaceuticals Canada Inc., with headquarters in Kirkland and a Toronto location.
 Quebec is also home to Sandoz Canada Inc., a generic drug manufacturing subsidiary with an office in Boucherville.
 Finally, Merck, a global biopharmaceutical juggernaut, maintains two critical divisions in Canada.
 Merck Canada Inc., headquartered in Kirkland, reinforces Quebec's position in the biotechnology landscape, while Merck Frosst Canada Ltd. in Montreal serves as a pivotal research and development center.

 Health industry

-With 381 companies and 24,550 employees in the pharmaceutical, research and development, manufacturing, and related sectors, the Quebec health industry is one of the most important economic stimuli of modern Quebec.
+With 381 companies and 24,550 employees in the pharmaceutical, research and development, manufacturing, and related sectors, the Quebec health industry is an important economic stimulus for modern Quebec.
 With the presence of some 20 multinationals such as Merck, Johnson & Johnson, Pfizer, Aventis, Novartis, Valeant, Galderma.
-GlaxoSmithKline and Bristol-Myers Squibb, Montreal ranks eighth in North America for the number of jobs in the pharmaceutical sector.
+GlaxoSmithKline and Bristol-Myers Squibb, Montreal ranks top ten in North America for the number of jobs in the pharmaceutical sector.